TheRealKaup/KTech/readme.md

 ## Introduction

-KTech is a C++ terminal 2D game engine library, available for GNU/Linux and Windows.
+KTech is a C++ terminal 2D game engine library, available for GNU/Linux.

 As a game engine, KTech is capable of rendering graphics, processing movement of objects, handling player input, and more.